arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 <!-- more -->

 It's quite common to see CoffeeScript code which is an imperative chain of DOM transformations and event handlers mixed with AJAX calls.
 It is a complete disaster when it comes to maintaining and adding new features to it.
-In addition, all responsibilities in such 'spaghetti code' are entangled.
+In addition, all responsibilities in such *spaghetti code* are entangled.
 Luckily it's quite easy to segregate dependencies and create an Application class, which responsibility is to create and configure all objects you've separated during refactoring.

 Let's see an example code that you may find in (bad written) front-end codebase.
 It's responsible for loading photos data (via an AJAX call) and displaying it on the screen.
 After clicking on a photo it should be grayed out: